+Note: The PMRM provides only a high level description of the functionality associated with each Service.
+A well-developed PMA will provide the detailed functional requirements associated with Services within a specific Use Case.

-Services Needed to Implement the Controls
+Services and Functions Needed to Implement the Privacy Controls

-A set of operational Services is the organizing structure which will be used to link the required Privacy Controls specified in Section 4.3 to operational mechanisms necessary to implement those requirements.
+A set of operational Services and associated Functionality comprise the organizing structure that will be used to establish the linkage between the required Privacy Controls and the operational mechanisms (both manual and automated) that are necessary to implement those requirements.

-Eight Privacy Services have been identified, based on the mandate to support an arbitrary set of privacy policies, but at a functional level.
+PMRM identifies Eight Privacy Services, necessary to support any set of privacy policies and Controls, at a functional level.
 The eight Services can be logically grouped into three categories:

 Core Policy: Agreement, Usage

-Privacy Assurance: Security, Validation, Certification, Enforcement
+Privacy Assurance: Validation, Certification, Enforcement, Security

 Presentation and Lifecycle: Interaction, Access